pingcap/docs-dm/en/test-file.md

 ### Subtask status

 The subtask status is the status of a data migration subtask.
 The current status options include `New`, `Running`, `Paused`, `Stopped`, and `Finished`.
 Refer to [subtask status](query-status.md#subtask-status) for more details about the status of a data migration task or subtask.

+### `rows`

+Setting the `rows` option enables concurrently exporting data from a single table using multi-thread.
+The value of `rows` is the maximum number of rows contained in each exported chunk.
+After this option is enabled, DM selects a column as the split benchmark when the data of a MySQL single table is concurrently exported.
+This column can be one of the following columns: the primary key column, the unique index column, and the normal index column (ordered from highest priority to lowest).
+Make sure this column is of integer type (for example, `INT`, `MEDIUMINT`, `BIGINT`).